manoontje/sphinxtest/README.md

 - point browser 1 to the url `localhost:3000`.
 This is the simulator view.

 - In `run_experiment.py`, specify the name of the test subject and the folder to write the results to.
-- Open a second terminal in the root of the repository and run: `python3 run_experiment.py`
+- Open a second terminal in the root of the repository and run: `export FLASK_APP=run_experiment.py`
+- `flask run -p 3001`
 - in the second internet browser, go to `localhost:3001`.
 This view shows the constraints which the user can teach to the drone.

 - The experiment will now begin and go through all scenarios in a random order.
 Data will be saved in a subject_name.csv file in the folder you specified.